zeek/zeek-docs/scripts/base/bif/zeek.bif.zeek.rst

 :zeek:id:`anonymize_addr`: :zeek:type:`function`            Anonymizes an IP address.
 :zeek:id:`any_set`: :zeek:type:`function`                   Tests whether a boolean vector (``vector of bool``) has *any* true
                                                             element.
+:zeek:id:`backtrace`: :zeek:type:`function`                 Returns a representation of the call stack as a vector of call stack
+                                                            elements, each containing call location information.
 :zeek:id:`bytestring_to_count`: :zeek:type:`function`       Converts a string of bytes to a :zeek:type:`count`.
 :zeek:id:`bytestring_to_double`: :zeek:type:`function`      Converts a string of bytes (in network byte order) to a :zeek:type:`double`.
 :zeek:id:`bytestring_to_hexstr`: :zeek:type:`function`      Converts a string of bytes into its hexadecimal representation.